 English Bay Beach

 One of the most well-known and popular beaches in Vancouver, English Bay is located in quite a convenient spot.
-The beach sits downtown, along the seawall right at the edge of a tiny strip of Stanley Park.
+You can find this beach downtown, along the seawall right at the edge of a tiny strip of Stanley Park.

 English Bay is home to the Celebration of Light fireworks competition most summers.
 The festival takes place over multiple days and the crowds can get quite packed!